goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 ..
 FIXME: we need to improve the history

-Our story begins in 1996, :term:`Jim Fulton` was technical director at digital creations.
-At the IPC (International Python Conference) that year, Jim gave a presentation on :term:`CGI`: `Python and Internet Programming`_.
+Our story begins in 1996.  :term:`Jim Fulton` was technical director at digital creations.
+At the International Python Conference (IPC) that year, Jim gave a presentation on :term:`CGI`: `Python and Internet Programming`_.
 Jim, considering CGI less than elegant, envisioned a better way to program for the internet in Python.
 According to legend, Jim learned CGI on the plane to the conference, and designed :term:`Bobo` on the plane ride back home.

-Digital creations then released three open-source Python software
+Digital Creations then released three open-source Python software
 packages: Bobo, Document Template, and Bobopos.
-These packages provided a web publishing facility, text templating, and an object database and were the core of *Principia*, a commercial application server.
-In november of 1998, investor Hadar Pedhazur convinced Digital Creations to open source Principia.
+These packages -- a web publisher, a text template, and an object database -- were the core of *Principia*, a commercial application server.
+In November of 1998, investor Hadar Pedhazur convinced Digital Creations to open source Principia.
 These packages evolved into the core components of Zope 2, and Digital Creations became Zope Corporation.

 Since those days, Zope has been under active development.
-It has evolved in several ways as the community gains experience.
-We continually seek the optimum balance between power and ease of use.
+It has evolved in several ways as the community gained experience, continually seeking the optimum balance between power and ease of use.
-Zope 2 emphasized rapid development, the :term:`Zope Component Architecture`, which is the core of Zope 3, emphasized modularity and configurability.
-This proves very successful in "enterprise" applications where flexibility and scalability justify the longer learning curve which Zope 3 requires, but is overkill for many situations which otherwise stand to benefit from the distilled wisdom of the ZCA.
+Zope 2 emphasized rapid development.
+The :term:`Zope Component Architecture`, which is the core of Zope 3, emphasized modularity and configurability, which proved very successful in "enterprise" applications requiring flexibility and scalability.

+justify the longer learning curve which Zope 3 requires, but is overkill for many situations which otherwise stand to benefit from the distilled wisdom of the ZCA.
 The Zope community has responded to this in a number of ways, several projects have built frameworks which implement `Convention over configuration`_, and other refinements of the ZCA components aimed at facilitating rapid deployment, maintaining the power of ZCA under the hood.
 Notable among these are :term:`grok` and Repoze_.

 Zope 3 is now known as BlueBream.
-The name stems from the fact that the Z Object Publishing Environment, when spelled `zope`, is the name of a fish.
-Another name for the fish is `blue bream`_.
+The name stems from the coincidence that the Z Object Publishing Environment, when spelled `zope`, is the name of a fish.  `Blue bream`_ is another for the fish.

-BlueBream presents a well defined (and documented) configuration framework which simplifies managing of the power of the ZCA.
-We've brought together ZCA, Buildout and Sphinx in a way that makes building powerhouse applications fun.
+BlueBream combines the ZCA, Buildout into a well defined, and documented, that makes building powerhouse applications fun.

 The components which comprise BlueBream are under continual development by an international team of experienced coders.

-Take a look at the recent uploads to the `PyPi`_ site, it is rare to not see several zca projects listed.
+The longer learning curve for deploying Zope 3 is overkill for some situations which would otherwise stand to benefit from the distilled wisdom of the ZCA.
+The Zope community has responded to this in with several rapidly deployable ZCA-derived frameworks, which implement Convention over configuration while maintaining the power of ZCA under the hood.
+Notable among these are Grok and Repoze.
+Take a look at the recent uploads to the PyPi site, it is rare to not see several zca projects listed.

 .. _Convention over configuration: http://en.wikipedia.org/wiki/Convention_over_configuration